jupyter-book/jupyter-book/docs/content/layout.md

 }
 ```

-This works equally well on markdown cells, or with code cells.
+This works equally well on Markdown cells and on code cells.

-For example, let's take a look at the figure at full-width.
+For example, let's take a look at the figure in the margin above in a cell with `full-width` set.
 We'll tell Matplotlib
 to make it a bit wider so we can take advantage of the extra space!

 ```{code-cell} ipython3